Dudley (Street Fighter): Appearances

 Dudley is an upper class heavyweight boxer from Britain with powerful techniques and speed.
 He seeks perfection both in and out of the ring, always behaving as an impeccable gentleman.
 He is also the son of an athlete who later became a successful businessman.
 When his father's business began to fail when he was in college, Dudley was able to recover his losses thanks to his boxing career.
 In Street Fighter III: 2nd Impact, he fights outside a London pub called the Sherlock Holmes, while Knightsbridge tube station and the Harrods department store can be seen in his 3rd Strike background.
 When his father's prized Jaguar is purchased from a debtor's auction, Dudley goes after the buyer, a man named Gill.
 In Street Fighter III: 3rd Strike, Dudley has received the honorary title of "Sir" after making a comeback and winning the championship title, and is invited into a contest that will be held in the presence of the royal family.
 Now known as Sir Dudlington, he decides to travel the world and improve himself before the day of the match.
-He is also shown to have a great interest in the gardens of his illustrious country estate, occasionally losing track of time, or getting lost, as shown in his Third Strike ending.

 In Super Street Fighter IV, Dudley returns as a playable character and joins the tournament in search of new roses for his garden.
 He also claims he needs something to get his mind off of his missing car and encounters Balrog who challenges him to a fight.
 In his ending, he is shown lamenting the fact that he was unable to procure the new roses for his garden.
 As he does so, Dudley notices a flower bloom and comments on its beauty to his butler, Mr Gotch.
 He also appears via DLC in Street Fighter X Tekken with his official tag partner, Elena.
-In a small cameo, Dudley can be seen in the background of the England stage in Capcom vs. SNK 2, reading a newspaper while wearing boxing gloves, and he has another small cameo in Pyron's ending in Capcom Fighting Jam.

-Character design

-Dudley is a very formal fighter, choosing to fight in very tidy green dress pants with green suspenders worn over a short-sleeved, collared white shirt with ruffles on the chest.
-He wears a green bowtie and dress shoes.
-He wears his hair short and smooth with a well-kept mustache, has blue eyes and uses blue boxing gloves with a gold trim.